 Detailed statistics are also crucial data to report to ad agencies and sponsors if you’re looking to monetize your content (if that’s the route you want to take, of course – Spreaker offers an easier, more automatic revenue sharing program, too).
 Ad providers want to be able to match up products and the audiences they’ll be advertised to as best as possible, and the stats you provide should be leveraged accordingly (for example, they’ll want to be sure that the men’s shaving kits they’re pushing aren’t getting featured on children’s programming).
 It’s similar in approach to any other type of content monetization – even bloggers have to provide reports of their readership to their sponsors, because why place an ad on your page that isn’t likely to get read or paid attention to?
 With the help of detailed statistics, you’ll be able to show them the power of your podcast’s reach and the who, what, where, and why of your listeners with one go.

-Adding our statistics to the CMS was a great excuse to do a little remodeling: you’ll find precise and easy to read charts at just a glance.
-To get to them, just click on the Statistics icon on the left-hand side of the CMS’ dashboard.
+The statistics section of our CMS offers precise and easy to read charts at a glance.
+To reach them, just click on the Statistics icon on the left-hand side of the CMS’ dashboard.
 From here, you’ll find a few different sections with varying information.
 Here’s a closer look at what they show:

 The Quick Overview provides a general picture of your account’s progress and its plays, downloads, likes, and followers.

 Just below are your Overall Statistics, which provide your account’s complete statistics in more detail.
-You’ll see your plays and downloads, likes, geolocation, demographics, and sources clearly displayed as graphs.
-You’ll also find a devices section – a new addition to Spreaker’s statistics.
-Toggle their date ranges by days, weeks, or months, or customize your own set of dates.
+You’ll see your plays and downloads, likes, geolocation, demographics, sources, devices, followers and evolution stats.
+Toggle their date ranges by days, weeks, months, or customize your own set of dates.

-Here’s a rundown of what each sections means.
+Here’s a rundown of what each section means.

 - Plays and Downloads The number of times listeners have ever played or downloaded your content.
 Plays are also split between live plays and on-demand plays.
 You can change the timeframe and get data for days, weeks, and months, or you can set a customized timeframe.